 Here’s a werewolf story from the 12th-century Irish folklore:

-What is unique about this story is that it was documented as an instance rather than a mere myth.
-It was indexed in Topographia Hibernica, a treatise on Irish geography and folklore.
-The treatise was written by Giraud de Barri (Gerald of Wales), toward the end of the 12th century, around 1188.
+What is unique about this story is that it is recorded as an instance rather than a mere myth.
+It became indexed in Topographia Hibernica, a treatise on Irish geography and folklore.
+Giraud de Barri (Gerald of Wales) wrote the treatise toward the end of the 12th century, around 1188.

 Eastern Europe and Slavic Countries

-So, here are the 10 werewolf legends that work into aggregating this mythological shapeshifter’s origins.
-Have you got werewolf stories to tell?
-Share it with us.
+These are the ten werewolf legends that aggregated this mythological shapeshifter’s origins.
+Do you have werewolf stories to tell?
+Could you share it with us?

-The Encyclopedia of Vampires, Werwolves, and Other Monsters, by Rosemary Guiley (on Amazon)
+The Encyclopedia of Vampires, Werewolves, and Other Monsters, by Rosemary Guiley (on Amazon)

 Encyclopedia of Russian and Slavic Myth and Legend, by Mike Dixon-Kennedy (on Amazon)